ahmetonat/SDCC-STM8-STM8S_StdPeriph_Lib/README.md

-# Running SDCC for STM8 with STM8S_StfPeriph_Lib official libraries.
+# Using SDCC for STM8 with STM8S_StdPeriph_Lib official libraries.

 STM8 is an interesting processor.
 It is very simple to understand by one person but has a modern core and peripheral architecture.
 Extremely cheap small development boards and device programmers are available, so it makes for a very good base to learn embedded programming on.